Skip to content

 When will my child sit their 10+ exam?

-- 10+ exams are taken by children applying for a place in Year 6 at an independent school.
+10+ exams are taken by children applying for a place in Year 6 at an independent school.

-What will be child be tested on?
+What will my child be tested on?

-The 10+ exam tests maths and English and may also include a reasoning paper containing verbal and non-Verbal Reasoning.
-In 10+ exams, there is usually a mixture of multiple-choice and standard-format (open-ended) questions.
+In 10+ exams, you usually find a mix of multiple-choice and open-ended questions.
 The assessment process can also include interviews and group activities.

 There is no standardised 10+ exam so the process and content varies from school to school.
-For specific details about a particular 10+ exam, it’s always best to check your target school’s website.
-Or you can speak to their Admissions Team.

 English